 She struggled to lift her head.
 The few shards she had were scattered out in front of her, the broken glass fragments of the bottle they were encased in mixed up with them.
 It was hard for her to breath.
 Her hip throbbed.
 Her shoulder ached.
 Her ribs screamed every time she breathed.

 Something shuffled towards her.
 A small hand lifted the disheveled hair that had fallen over her face.
-The little fox was knelt down next her her, his large eyes wide and puffy and swollen.
+The little fox had knelt down next to her, his large eyes wide and puffy and swollen.

 "Are you going to die, nice lady?" he asked, his voice meek and worried.

 "Wha… what's your name?"
 Each breath was a sharp knife, stabbing in between her ribs.

 "Shippou," he wailed, his cheeks wet with tears.